cfwheels/cfwheels/wheels/docs/04 Database Interaction Through Models/03 Reading Records.md

 # Reading Records

-<p class="intro">Returning records from your database tables as objects or queries.</p>
+*Returning records from your database tables as objects or queries.*

 Reading records from your database typically involves using one of the 3 finder methods available in Wheels: `findByKey()`, `findOne()`, and `findAll()`.